 - (a) The SWPPP must be developed and implemented prior to conducting any land disturbance activities and must be specific to the land disturbance activities at the site. - (b) The permittee shall fully implement the provisions of the SWPPP required under this permit as a condition of this general permit throughout the term of the land disturbance project.
-Failure to develop, implement, and maintain a SWPPP may lead to immediate enforcement action.

-- (c) The SWPPP shall be updated any time site conditions warrant adjustments to the project or BMPs. - (d) Either an electronic copy or a paper copy of the SWPPP, and any required reports, must be accessible to anyone on site at all times when land disturbance operations are in process or other operational activities that may affect the maintenance or integrity of the BMP structures and made available as specified under Part VIII.
+Failure to develop, implement, and maintain a SWPPP may lead to immediate enforcement action. - (c) The SWPPP is a living document and shall be updated any time site conditions warrant adjustments to the project or BMPs. - (d) Either an electronic copy or a paper copy of the SWPPP, and any required reports, must be accessible to anyone on-site at all times when land disturbance operations are in process or other operational activities that may affect the maintenance or integrity of the BMP structures and made available as specified under Part VIII.
 STANDARD PERMIT CONDITIONS, Condition 1 of this permit.
 The SWPPP shall be readily available upon request and should not be sent to the Department unless specifically requested - 2.
+A SWPPP must be developed, implemented, and maintained at the site or electronically accessible by on-site personnel.
 Failure to implement and maintain the BMPs chosen, which can be revised and updated, is a permit violation.
 The chosen BMPs will be the most reasonable and cost effective while also ensuring the highest quality water discharged attainable for the facility.
 Facilities with established SWPPPs and BMPs shall evaluate BMPs on a regular basis and change the BMPs as needed if there are BMP deficiencies. - 3.
-The SWPPP must: - (a) List and describe the location of all outfalls; - (b) List any allowable non-stormwater discharges occurring on site and where these discharges occur; - (c) Incorporate required practices identified below; - (d) Incorporate sediment and erosion control practices specific to site conditions; - (e) Discuss whether or not a 404 Permit is required for the project; and - (f) Name the person(s) responsible for inspection, operation, and maintenance of BMPs.
-The SWPPP shall list the names and describe the role of all owners/primary operators (such as general contractor, project manager) responsible for environmental or sediment and erosion control at the land disturbance site. - 4.
-The SWPPP briefly must describe the nature of the land disturbance activity, including: - (a) The function of the project (e.g., low density residential, shopping mall, highway, etc.); - (b) The intended sequence and timing of activities that disturb the soils at the site; and - (c) Estimates of the total area expected to be disturbed by excavation, grading, or other land disturbance support activities including off-site borrow and fill areas; - 5.
+The SWPPP must: - (a) List and describe the location of all outfalls; - (b) List any allowable non-stormwater discharges occurring on site and where these discharges occur; - (c) Incorporate required practices identified below; - (d) Incorporate sediment and erosion control practices specific to site conditions; - (e) Discuss whether or not a 404 Permit is required for the project; - (f) Discuss whether the discharges are in the watershed of Outstanding National or State Resource Water or in the watershed of a water impaired for sediment. - (g) Name the person(s) responsible for inspection, operation, and maintenance of BMPs.
+The SWPPP shall list the names and describe the role of all owners/primary operators (such as general contractor, project manager) responsible for environmental or sediment and crosion control at the land disturbance site. - 4.
+The SWPPP briefly must describe the nature of the land disturbance activity, including: - (a) The function of the project (e.g., low density residential, shopping mall, highway, etc.); - (b) The intended sequence and timing of activities that disturb the soils at the site; - (c) Estimates of the total area expected to be disturbed by excavation, grading, or other land disturbance support activities including off-site borrow and fill areas; - (d) If within the boundaries of a regulated Municipal Separate Storm Sewer System (MS4s), list the name of the regulated MS4. - 5.
 In order to identify the site, the SWPPP shall include site information including size in acres.
 The SWPPP shall have sufficient information to be of practical use to contractors and site construction workers to guide the installation and maintenance of BMPs. - 6.
 The function of the SWPPP and the BMPs listed therein is to prevent or minimize pollution to waters of the state.
 A deficiency of a BMP means it was not effective in preventing or minimizing pollution of waters of the state.

 The permittee shall select, install, use, operate and maintain appropriate BMPs for the permitted site.
-The following manuals are acceptable resources for the selection of appropriate BMPs.
+The following manuals are acceptable resources for the selection of appropriate BMPs: